andrewtobilko/spring-utils/README.md

     * `BeanNameAware` to get a name from the bean's `BeanDefinition` before an initialization method is call
     * other

+*Notes:*

-*It's possible to combine lifecycle mechanisms (if each mechanism is configured with a different method name).
+* It's possible to combine lifecycle mechanisms (if each mechanism is configured with a different method name).
 The order is `@PostConstruct`/`@Predestroy` annotations, callback interfaces, custom methods.

 **Bean definition inheritance**